 University of Missouri - Columbia Overview

-University of Missouri - Columbia is a public institution situated in Columbia, Missouri.
+Located in Columbia, Missouri, University of Missouri - Columbia is a public institution.
 Columbia is a great location for students who prefer city over country life.

 What Is University of Missouri - Columbia Known For?

-- Although it may not be available for every major, the doctor's degree is the highest one a student can attain at Mizzou.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Mizzou.

 University of Missouri - Columbia Rankings

-The following table lists the notable rankings from College Factual that Mizzou has received.
+The following table lists some notable awards Mizzou has earned from around the web.

 Where Is University of Missouri - Columbia?